Eidsiva-Energi/terraform-modules/confluent-kafka/topic/README.md

 - `schema.path`: If you are using an URL, it must be HTTPS.

 ## Schema
-Every topic requires a schema.
-This schema can either be a JSON or AVRO schema.
+Every topic requires a schema, which can be either a JSON or AVRO schema.
 The schema is defined in a json-file that the topic definition needs to point to using the `schema.path` variable.

+The `schema.path` variable can point to a file in the same repository as the Terraform file using this module.
+It can also point to an URL where the file is hosted, such as a raw.github.com URL.
+In this case, the URL must be publically accessible.

-The only exception to this rule is if the variable `schema.use_producer_defined` is set to `true`.
+The only exception to this requirement is if the variable `schema.use_producer_defined` is set to `true`.
 In this case, it is expected that the producer will define the schema in the first message on the topic.

 ### JSON
 The most common schema type is JSON schema.
 Below is a basic schema example: